 Organic Food - Is It Better For Us?

-We’ve all seen the word ‘organic’ on numerous food and drink labels, not to mention beauty products and even textiles – it seems almost impossible not to see an organic version of almost every product you see in a supermarket, especially when it comes to vegetables and meat.
+We’ve all seen the word ‘organic’ on numerous food and drink labels, not to mention beauty products and even textiles – it seems almost impossible not to see an organic version of many foods you see in a supermarket, especially when it comes to vegetables and meat.

-The first thing most of us notice is the price difference, varying from a little bit more to an awful lot more depending on the product or brand – with many of us on a tight budget, cost is a major issue and rightly so.
+The first thing most of us notice is the price difference, varying from a little bit more to an awful lot more depending on the product or brand.
+With more of us than ever on a tight budget nowadays, cost can be a major issue and rightly so.

-Is it mainly marketing hype?
-A reason to extract even more money from our hard-earned pay packet?
+Is organic mainly marketing hype?
+A reason to extract even more money from us?

-Let’s start with what it means when food is labelled as organic in the UK and Europe:
+Let’s start with what it means when food is labelled as organic in the UK:

 There are several genuine reasons why organic food is higher in price, including: